django/django/docs/concepts.rst

 response to any event - and that includes ones you create.
 You can trigger on model saves, on other incoming messages, or from code paths inside views and forms.
-That approach comes in handy for push-style code - where you WebSockets or HTTP long-polling to notify clients of changes in real time (messages in a chat, perhaps, or live updates in an admin as another user edits something).
+That approach comes in handy for push-style code - where you use WebSockets or HTTP long-polling to notify clients of changes in real time (messages in a chat, perhaps, or live updates in an admin as another user edits something).